Korede Bello: Mavin Records deal

 After the release of his first single which received relatively positive reviews, he was introduced to Don Jazzy by his manager Casmir Uwaegbute after which they recorded some songs together which got Don Jazzy impressed.
 On 28 February 2014, he got signed to Mavin Records under which he has recorded popular songs like "African Princess" and "Godwin".
 He exited the Mavin record label in 2021.

 In 2021, Korede Bello was credited a Gold Certification Award from the Recording Industry Association of America (RIAA) for his hit single "Do Like That", which at the time became the highest-certified digital single of all time for him and the Label Mavin Records.

 Also in 2022, he was awarded the Gold Award Certified in Canada.

 Caspertainment

 Korede bello released a new single “Available” under Caspertainment Agency in October 2022.
-In April 2023, he released a new song titled “Jejely” featuring the phenomenal artiste Mr Eazi.
+In April 2023, he released a new song titled “Jejely” featuring Mr Eazi.